Pat Cahill (footballer)

-Pat Cahill (25 July 1919 – 24 November 1966) was a former Australian rules footballer who played with Footscray and St Kilda in the Victorian Football League (VFL).
-Prior to playing with Footscray, the 18yo Cahill spent the 1938 season with Williamstown in the VFA, where he played 11 games and kicked 6 goals and was awarded the best first-year player trophy.
+Patrick Thomas Cahill (25 July 1919 – 24 November 1966) was an Australian rules footballer who played with Footscray and St Kilda in the Victorian Football League (VFL).
+Prior to playing with Footscray, the 18 year old Cahill spent the 1938 season with Williamstown in the VFA where he played 11 games, kicked 6 goals and was awarded the best first-year player trophy.
 After playing in round one of the 1939 season, Cahill crossed to Footscray without a clearance.
 He was the younger brother of Ted Cahill, who had also played for Footscray in 1927-28 and Williamstown 1929-34.